New curved Kakeya estimates: Introduction

 \section{Introduction}

 The parabolic restriction conjecture, Kakeya maximal function conjecture, and Kakeya set conjecture are central to harmonic analysis.
 The restriction conjecture implies the Kakeya maximal function conjecture, which in turn implies the Kakeya set conjecture (see \cite{wolffNotes} for details).
-This paper is concerned with the natural variable-coefficient versions of these conjectures, but particularly the final one, which is particularly relevant given the recent resolution of the Kakeya set conjecture due to Wang and Zahl \cite{wangKakeya}.
+This paper is concerned with the natural variable-coefficient versions of these conjectures, but particularly the final one.
 We will lay out some notation that will allow us to discuss the classical constant-coefficient conjectures and their variable-coefficient generalizations in a unified fashion.
 The reader may skip to Subsection \ref{subsec: main phi curved kak} for our main result on variable-coefficient Kakeya.
 In the second part of the introduction, we discuss Kakeya problems arising from general $3$-parameter families of curves, or equivalently nonlinear restricted projections from $\R^3$ to $\R^2$.
 Two motivating examples are the $\rm{SL}_2$-family of lines and Wolff's hairbrush family of lines.
 We put forward a useful classification of 3-parameter families of curves according to properties we call \emph{coniness} and \emph{twistiness}.
 Our main theorem in this section is a more flexible (but likely less sharp) version of the result in \cite{KWZ}, and forms the main input to the variable-coefficient Kakeya result.
-The reader may skip ahead to Subsection \ref{subsec: 3 param families} for our results on 3-parameter Kakeya.
+The reader may skip ahead to Subsection \ref{subsec: results on 3 param kak} for our results on 3-parameter Kakeya.